steenhansen/type-czech/read-mes/test-suites.md

-# Node and Web Tests
+# Browser and Node Tests

 ### [Call All Tests in Node.js](../test-collection/test-all-node.js)